Vanperdung/DOS/doc/1_Real_mode.md

 - Provides no hardware security
 - Therefore, simple user program can destroy the operating system with no way for us to stop them

+## Writing a bootloader

+A bootloader is a set of CPU instructions (usually written in assembly) that is loaded by the BIOS when a PC is booted.
+Bootloader's code sits at 0x7c00 when loaded into the memory, and must be 1 sector (= 512 bytes) long.
+The end of the bootloader code is marked by a 2-byte signature 0x55AA.

 ## [Segmentation Memory Model](https://wiki.osdev.org/Segmentation)

 - Memory is accessed by a segment and an offset